 Side Note: If you want to meet some awesome students searching for health and fitness on Facebook, join the College Paleo facebook group here: http://www.facebook.com/groups/551712631528215/

 In the United States and around the world today, we’ve become obsessed with exercise.
 So much so that you can literally sit on your couch and shake a weight in your hand and supposedly get into shape without even standing up.
 Well first of all, don’t be fooled by crazy infomercials that say you can jiggle your belly fat away or a shake weight will slim you down.
 Secondly, don’t over think it!
 Sometimes we get so crazy with exercise we do too much.
+You can also stop by OmegaBoom.com for more info about weight loss.
 Too much exercise may be a risk to your health.
 The following guest post by Lily Samuels discusses just that.

 Chances are, as college students, you want to get fit and stay fit.
 The pleasures of exercise, especially during times of stress, such as exam season or just after a hard day can be manifold and the benefits felt can be enormous, especially with the rush of endorphins you get after a great workout.
 However, a report featured in the NY Daily News suggests that too much exercise can actually end up being bad for us.
 Here’s the lowdown on why.